Table of Contents[Hide][Show]

 For many travelers, a trip to Alaska wouldn’t be complete without a visit to world famous Denali National Park and Preserve.
-But this Traveling Mom has been there twice.
-She says there are better ways to see Alaska, especially if you’re traveling with kids.
+But there are better ways to see Alaska, especially if you’re traveling with kids.
 This list lays out the pros and cons of a visit to Denali National Park.
 What would you choose to do?

 The Wonders of Denali National Park

 Encompassing more than 6 million acres, it is the 3rd largest park in the US.
 Denali is most famous for the mountain bearing the same name, which is Athabascan for “the high one.”
 Up until two months ago, the mountain was known as Mount McKinley in honor of the US President at the time the mountain was discovered by a gold prospector in 1897.